 Øyvind Steinkopf Sund, Operations Manager at Convertellingence, will do at talk about AI trainers: What do they do and how to become one?

 Traditional job prospects for literature majors and other humanists might have to wait.
 Tech companies in Scandinavia are growing rapidly, and someone has to write copy texts, handle data, marketing, and make sure that the company runs smoothly.
 The prodigy data scientist needs help, and he will be the first one to tell you.

 Øyvind will tell us his story about how he went from literature studies to become an AI trainer at one of Norways fastest growing tech startups.
 What does the role of AI trainer entail, and how does one become an AI trainer?
 Hopefully, you will leave this presentation with a clearer understanding of what the AI trainer does.
 Who knows?
 Maybe you would want to become one yourself?

-The Creative Coder and Artist, Andreas Refsgaard from Copenhagen, will do a plenary talk and a workshop on KnowHow EdTech 2019.
+The Creative Coder, teacher and artist, Andreas Refsgaard from Copenhagen, will do a plenary talk and a workshop on KnowHow EdTech 2019.

 In his workshop he will give you a hands on introduction to Machine Learning with a focus on creating your own interactive applications live on the web.
 No prior coding experience is required.
 In his plenary talk he will explain what Machine Learning is all about.

 We offer a variety of parallell sessions, or practical workshops that is: Best practice of both G Suite for Education and Office 365, Governance models, Games for teaching, Machine learning and Individual learning paths.
-Remember to sign up for one before - and one after lunch!
+Remember to sign up for one session before - and one session after lunch!

 Subscribe to our newsletter and receive frequent updates.
 We will not share your email address and you can opt out at any time.